Transparency and employee performance – what’s the link?

 Start with regular, two-way feedback

 Engage your people on a personal level.
 Check in with your people regularly to give them a voice.
-That means they can bring up any problems affecting their wellbeing or ability to engage with their work.
-And by providing regular feedback of your own, you make sure your employees aren’t ignorant about the state of their own performance.
+That means they can bring up any problems affecting their wellbeing or ability to get their work done.
+And by providing transparent, regular feedback, employee engagement builds, and they know how they're performing against expectations.

 There are benefits to both SMART Goals and OKRs.
 And you’ll probably want to use both at different levels in your business.
 But that’s not to say you should never give ground-level employees OKRs to follow.